fastify/fastify-http-proxy/README.md

 ### config

-An object accessible within the `preHandler` via `reply.context.confg`.
+An object accessible within the `preHandler` via `reply.context.config`.
 See [Config](https://www.fastify.io/docs/v2.1.x/Routes/#config) in the Fastify documentation for information on this option.
 Note: this is merged with other configuration passed to the route.